csc-training/geocomputing/python/roihu/README.md

 With several SLURM jobs it is possible to use several supercomputer nodes that is not possible with other Python parallelization options presented here.

-When the worker jobs finish, they will be displayd as CANCELLED on Puhti which is intended, the master job cancels them.
+When the worker jobs finish, they will be displayd as CANCELLED on Roihu which is intended, the master job cancels them.

 * [06_parallel_dask/multi_node/dask_multinode.sh](06_parallel_dask/multi_node/dask_multinode.sh) batch job file for `dask`.
 	* `--ntasks=1` + `--cpus-per-task=1` reserve resources only for the master node